 Coastal Walk to Bournemouth

 From Branksome Beach, you can take a leisurely stroll to the city of Bournemouth, which is less than 2 miles away.
-It takes just over half an hour, but we do plenty of people-watching on the way.
-If you don’t fancy the walk, there is a land train which heads into Bournemouth.
+It takes just over half an hour, but the views are fantastic and there’s plenty going on.
+If you don’t fancy the walk, take the land train which heads into Bournemouth.

-Bournemouth is a vibrant city, so has lots to offer visitors of all ages.
+Bournemouth is a vibrant city, with attractions for visitors of all ages.
 If it is a sunny day, you could visit some of the many beautiful gardens, Smugglers Cove Adventure Golf or head for Bournemouth’s own large, sandy beach.

 If you are looking for rainy day attractions in Bournemouth, try The Bournemouth Aquarium, Oceanarium.